top of page

 I think it's fair to say that most of us like to "punch it" occasionally.
 Maybe we're trying to get up to speed on a short highway entrance ramp, need to pass someone and get back over quickly, get out of a tight jam, or just want a little thrill when the light turns green.

 Why is that?
-(Note: This is a simplistic explainer.
-Gear heads may nit pick on my word choices and what I have to say.)
+Note: This is a simplistic explainer.
+Gear heads may nit pick on my word choices and what I have to say.
 Gasoline engines have what's called a power band.
 That's a range of engine speeds (in RPM) where it delivers the most torque (a measure of rotational strength).
 Below that power band, like when idling at a red light, the engine isn't nearly as strong.
 It has to ramp up RPM to reach its power band or maximum torque.
-That takes a second or two.
+That takes a second or two, depending on the car.

 Now add a transmission to the mix.
-Because gasoline engines have a comparatively narrow power band, a transmission is required to allow the engine to stay within its power band as the car continues to speed up.
-Those gear changes, either manual or automatic, takes time.
-Not much mind you, modern automatics are pretty fast.
+Because gasoline engines have a comparatively narrow power band, a transmission is required to allow the engine to stay within its power band as the car continues to gain speed.
+Those gear changes, either manual or automatic, take time.
+Not much mind you; modern automatics are pretty fast.
 But it's not instant.
 Changing gears increases acceleration time, even if by a tiny bit.

 Also, gasoline engines are less efficient.
 The faster they ramp up and the faster they run, the less efficient they are.
 More fuel is wasted and not translated to output motion.
 That, too, increases acceleration time.

 Electric motors are different.
-They kind of have a power band but not in the same way as a gas engine and it's wider, reaching all the way down to zero RPM.
+They kind of have a power band but not in the same way as a gas engine, and it's wider, reaching all the way down to zero RPM.
 Electric motors are also far more efficient.
 A far greater percent of input energy potential is translated to output to the wheels.
+Because of this wide power band, EVs have no transmission in the usual sense.
+There's only one "gear", so zero time spent shifting.

 None of this is to say that most EVs can outrun gasoline sport cars in a contest of top speed.
-Top speed is not where today's EVs shine, although that's changing with new motor and battery tech.
+Top speed is not where today's EVs shine, although that's changing with new motor, drive line, and battery tech.
 But they can definitely out-accelerate most gas cars on a 0-60 or 0-100 MPH contest.

 Handling

-I've had a couple of occasions to perform emergency evasive maneuvers to avoid someone that quickly jumped into my lane and I was quite surprised and pleased at how well the car reacted.
+I've had the occasion to perform emergency evasive maneuvers to avoid someone that quickly jumped into my lane.
+I was quite surprised and pleased at how well the car reacted.

 Very Quiet

 EVs are quiet, refreshingly so.
-Here's a list of what contributes most of the noise in a typical gasoline vehicle.
-Obviously, this can vary widely between different types of vehicles (sedans, sport cars, pickups, minivans, SUVs, etc).
-None of these components are present in an EV with the possible exception of the fan and cooling system on some models.
+Here's a list of what contributes most of the noise in an ICEV.
+Obviously, this can vary widely between different types of vehicles (sedans, sport cars, pickups, minivans, SUVs, etc.) None of these components are present in an EV, with the possible exception of the fan and cooling system on some models.

 • Internal Combustion Engine (ICE), 22 to 30%